RasParker/XclusiveAfrica/replit.md

   - Fixed duplicate key error in category seeding logic
   - Admin user and 12 default categories seeded successfully
   - Application tested and confirmed working with Supabase
-- 2025-09-25: Successfully imported from GitHub and configured for Replit environment
-- Database tables created and seeded with essential data (25 tables total)
-- All services (monitoring, cron jobs, WebSocket) properly initialized
-- Frontend and backend integration verified and working
-- Workflow properly configured with webview output type on port 5000
-- Deployment configuration set for autoscale with proper build and start commands

 ## Deployment
 - Configured for Replit autoscale deployment